HakSooDev/kakao-js-sdk-example/README.md

-# Kakao JavaScript SDK Integration
+# Kakao JavaScript SDK Integration Example

 This repository provides an example of integrating the Kakao JavaScript SDK into a web application for user authentication and user information retrieval.